Abhishek400217/TeenSpend-Pro/README.md

 </h3>

 <p align="center">
-Take control of your finances with a modern, secure and intelligent expense management platform built using React, Spring Boot and MySQL.
+Take full control of your finances with a modern, secure and intelligent expense management platform built using React, Spring Boot and MySQL.
 </p>

 <p align="center">